 I hope it's in there--he was in my mind a lot as we did a lot of the character exits.

 Speaking of which, tell me more about the doors and doorways in your picture.

 Doors, again, are something that are hopefully in there beneath the radar.
 But clearly, they represent transitional points for me and for the characters as they're going through their transformations and, in saying that, I'm not suggesting that they're experiencing "growth" so much as change.
 The main design element of a lot of it was to give that sort of structure in it visually.

-framed picture of a doorway early on suggested to me a metaphor for
+The framed picture of a doorway early on suggested to me a metaphor for film.

 That's a fascinating idea and it makes sense, right, the glassed-in portal.
 I think that's a great read--that's exactly what it is.
 There's a scene later in a water tower where he goes into a door where the people who lived there had never been in there, and that seemed, too, to be a perfect metaphor for the kinds of discovery that film can provide.

 There's a theatricality to entrance/exit themes as well as to the wearing of masks in your film.